 Our Don't Be A Sucker Campaign

-Around the world, we humans use a truckload of single-use items.
+Around the world, we humans use truckloads of single-use items every day!
 From plastic straws, cups, takeaway containers, cutlery, bottles and more!
-If they're plastic, they're made from oil and gas, which means they have a huge carbon footprint, a huge environmental impact and don't break down for hundreds, sometimes thousands of years!
-They are an environmental disaster and are choking our ocean and marine life.
+If they're traditional plastics they're made from oil and gas, which means they have a huge carbon footprint and environmental impact, choking and entangling marine life, while leaching toxins into the sea.

 So, what's the solution?

-Just a few decades ago, there wasn't the same insatiable desire for single-use as we have today.
-The odd paper bag and paper straws were about the extent of it.
-In the 1960's the plastic revolution and the rise in post-war consumerism came to a head and, over the past 50 years or so we've literally been drowning ourselves in fast food, fast fashion and fast trash.
+Just a century ago, there were no single-use plastics, however in the 1960's the plastic revolution and the rise in post-war consumerism came to a head and, over the past 50 years or so, we've literally been drowning ourselves in fast food, fast fashion and fast trash.
 The good news is, a transition doesn't have to be overwhelming, it starts with changing the way you perceive consumption and addressing it at its source.

 Don't Be A Sucker (DBAS)